Chapter 5. University-Owned Residences

 Sec.
 5–404.
 Withdrawal from University-Owned Residences during the Contract Period

 Except as provided under Sec.
 5–405, students granted permission to move within the contract period are required to pay liquidated damages of $300 in addition to standard room and meals charges through the date of checkout.

 Sec.
 5–405.
 University Apartments Contracts

-- A student resident who fails to maintain eligibility requirements must notify the Department of Housing and Food Service in writing within three days and pay rent for a minimum of thirty days or the number of days the apartment is occupied, whichever is greater, beyond the vacancy notice date.
+- A student resident who fails to maintain eligibility requirements must notify University Housing and Dining in writing within three days and pay rent for a minimum of 30 days or the number of days the apartment is occupied, whichever is greater, beyond the vacancy notice date.
 In addition, the student resident will be required to pay 85 percent of the resident’s monthly rent as liquidated damages.
 The deposit is refunded, less any charges for damages.

 - A student resident suspended by the University, which includes enforced scholastic withdrawal, or required to move due to a change of family status or eligibility, must file a written vacancy notice no later than the third day after such a change.
 Documentation is required.
 The student resident must move within 15 days of suspension or change in status, or by the last day of the semester, whichever comes first, and pay rent for a minimum of fifteen days or through the end of the semester.
 The deposit is refunded, less a $50 processing fee and any other money owed for damages, electricity, or other charges.

 - A student resident will be released if all on-campus degree requirements are completed and confirmed in writing by the dean of the college, or if the student resident graduates from the University.
 The student resident must file a vacancy notice 60 days prior to vacancy.
 Failure to move out by the end of the month of graduation results in a charge of 85 percent of one month’s rent plus $25 per day for each day following the month of graduation or completion of degree requirements, to a maximum of $500.